ADL Request to Law Enforcement for Information on 2025 Antisemitic Incidents

-ADL (Anti-Defamation League) is asking law enforcement agencies to share information on any antisemitic incidents (both criminal and non-criminal) that took place in your jurisdiction in 2024, so that we may include them in ADL’s annual Audit of Antisemitic Incidents.
-We ask that this information be sent to us by no later than Friday, January 31, 2025.
-More than 200 law enforcement agencies, including some of the nation’s largest police departments, have shared incident information with us for our annual Audits, and we are trying to continue to increase participation in this process.
+ADL (Anti-Defamation League) is asking law enforcement agencies to share with us information on any antisemitic incidents (both criminal and non-criminal acts) that took place in your jurisdiction in 2025, so that we may include them in ADL’s (Anti-Defamation League) annual Audit of Antisemitic Incidents.
+We ask that this information be sent to us by no later than Friday, January 30, 2026.
+More than 300 law enforcement agencies, including some of the nation’s largest police departments, have shared antisemitic incident information with us since 2020 and we are trying to continue to increase participation in this process.
+Incident information may be shared with us at [email protected] or with your local ADL Regional Office.

 The ADL Audit includes incidents of assault, harassment and vandalism against Jews or Jewish property.
 It includes both criminal and non-criminal acts of harassment and intimidation, including distribution of anti-Jewish hate propaganda, threats and slurs.